The number of living faculty who have received the following major awards (as of September 2014):

 - In the nine-county San Francisco Bay Area: 39,134 jobs (including those at UCSF) and produces an estimated economic impact of $6.2 billion when including operations, construction, salaries, and local purchases by employees, students and visitors.

-A $3.6 billion enterprise, UCSF receives more than half – $ 1.9 billion – from UCSF Medical Center and almost $1 billion from grants and contracts, which includes a substantial amount from the National Institutes of Health, to support its core activities.
-UCSF receives $250 million or 6.9 percent of its revenues from state appropriations for education.
-Operating expenses for fiscal year 2010 were almost $3.3 billion.
+A nearly $5 billion enterprise, UCSF receives more than half of its revenue – $2.2 billion – from its clinical services, including the UCSF Medical Center, and more than $1.1 billion from grants and contracts, primarily from the National Institutes of Health.
+UCSF receives $188 million — or 4.5% of its total budget — in state appropriations, including $162 million for education.

 UCSF received close to $269 million in total private support in fiscal year 2010, marking the 10th consecutive year in which total private support of UCSF exceeded $200 million.

-Since the early 1970s, an estimated 90 life science companies have been spawned from UCSF research, including more than 40 start-ups at Mission Bay.
+Since the early 1970s, more than 90 life science companies have been spawned from UCSF research, including more than 40 start-ups at Mission Bay.

-The National Institutes of Health (NIH) is the largest source of funding for medical research in the world, funding thousands of scientists in universities and research institutions in every state across America and around the globe.
-NIH support to UCSF reflects research and training grants, fellowships, and other awards, calculated according to the federal fiscal year 2009.
-Among the 2011 NIH highlights:
+The National Institutes of Health (NIH) is the largest source of funding for medical research in the world, providing highly competitive funding for thousands of scientists in universities and research institutions in every state across America and around the globe.
+UCSF is the nation’s top public recipient of funding from the National Institutes of Health (NIH).
+For 2014:

-- The UCSF School of Medicine ranked second nationwide in NIH support, with $420.2 million.
-The medical school also received another $54.4 million in additional support for multiple research programs.
+- The UCSF School of Medicine ranked #1 nationwide in NIH support, with $480.6 million in grants.